 Harry Nilsson signed with RCA Victor in 1967, starting a partnership with arranger George Tipton.
 Nilsson constructs elaborate backing vocals, overdubbing himself in “a chorus of ninety-eight voices”.
 With the orchestral arrangements, it’s comparable to Scott Walker’s 1960’s work.
 But it’s quite different – Nilsson’s much cuddlier, and there’s only a hint of darkness to most of these tunes.
 Nilsson only wrote half of these tunes.
 If you’re a pop/rock fan, you’ll probably find his later albums more approachable, but it’s worth checking through here for gems.

 Chief among the gems is ‘1941’, a biographical tale that Nilsson named after his year of birth.
-He also wrote ‘Ten Little Indians’ about the Ten Commandments, later a minor hit for The Yardbirds.
+He also wrote ‘Ten Little Indians’ about the Ten Commandments, which later became a minor hit for The Yardbirds.
 A variety of artists later covered ‘Without Her’, including Glen Campbell and Blood, Sweat and Tears.

 It’s fun hearing him mimic Lennon’s Greek chorus vocals on ‘She’s Leaving Home’.
 He also covers The Beatles’ ‘You Can’t Do That’, quoting seventeen other Beatles songs in the process.